 Improved fitness and well-being levels for pupils.

 Children are more aware of the need to be physically fit and show an enthusiasm to participate in activity that develops core strength and gross motor skills.
 Children learning life skills in physically demanding (age appropriate) outdoor scenarios.

-Improved Sports' Resources
+Improved Physical Development and Sports' Resources

 Stronger resources purchased to enable a wider variety of sporting opportunities to be offered to pupils.
 Equipment needed to enable after-school clubs, fixtures and sporting lettings to be able to operate all year round.
 Physical development resources purchased to improve the EYFS outdoor area and provide more challenge in developing pupil abilities in this important strand.